idanariav/personal-website-docusaurus/blog/a-good-way-to-start-the-year-insight.md

 SiteProcssed: true
 ---

-# A Good way to Start the Year
+# A Good Way to Start the Year

 Huge annual resolutions often feel like trying to climb a cliff.
 We overpromise in January and burn out by March.
 Is there a way to keep the momentum of a fresh start without the inevitable crash?